Hey, I’m Lora!

 In the last four years, I’ve traveled and lived in over 50 countries, growing multiple streams of passive income along the way.

 But as my business grew, so did my need for stability, which led me to discover the joys of living in destinations like Puerto Vallarta, Mexico, and Chiang Mai, Thailand, for longer periods of time.

 Essentially, I transitioned from being a full-time backpacker to a digital nomad, and I couldn’t be happier about it.

 Aside from building online businesses, I am extremely passionate about adventure travel and ecotourism.

 The reason I travel to many destinations is to experience the incredible natural wonders that they have to offer, so I try to minimize my impact on those places and ensure they remain the same for future travelers to enjoy.

 When I promote a company on this website, it’s because I believe their values align with mine and that they only engage in ethical practices.

 I want to make it as easy as possible for you to be a responsible traveler, so you can always be sure the companies I recommend are helping the planet, rather than harming it.

-So please, make yourself at home here.
+Please make yourself at home.
 I’d love to offer you a cup of tea, but I’m still working on a plug-in for that.
-In the meantime, head over here for info to inspire your next trip.
+In the meantime, head over here to get started on building your dream life.